 - How to use UI design patterns

-- Where to find existing UI design patterns
+- Where to find existing UI design pattern libraries

-- A word on creating your own UI library
+- How to create your own UI design pattern library

 1. What are UI design patterns?

 UI design patterns are recurring solutions to common problems in user interface design.
 They help us avoid reinventing the wheel and make designing a reliable solution to an interface design problem a lot faster.